scikit-learn-contrib/metric-learn/doc/unsupervised.rst

 Unsupervised Metric Learning
 ============================

-Unsupervised metric learning algorithms just take as input points `X`.
+Unsupervised metric learning algorithms only take as input an (unlabeled) dataset `X`.
 For now, in metric-learn, there only is `Covariance`, which is a simple baseline algorithm (see below).

 Algorithms